-5. New Steps
+6 New Steps

-5.1 Scoping
+6.1 Scoping

 The new approach includes a mandatory pre-lodgement stage for the standard, complex and principal LEP rezoning applications (optional for the basic applications) called scoping.
-The scoping process is the same as that set out in the new LEP Guideline, which are already in effect, except that under the new approach, it is proposed that scoping should be mandatory.
+The scoping process is the same as that set out in the new LEP Guideline, which are already in effect, except that under the new approach, mandatory scoping is proposed.